Twister94/Human_Psycho/README.md

 Progression :

+The Code Book - Simon Singh
+Social Engineering - The Art of Human Hacking - Wiley - Christopher Hadnagy Where Goods ideas come from - The Natural history of innovation - Steven Johnson Games People Play - Eric Berne
+Smart Thinking - Matthew Allen
+The 80/20 Principle - Richard Koch
+The Art of Creat - John Adair
+Moonwalking with Einstein - Joshua Foer
+How we got to Now - Steven Johnson
+Fairsighted - Steven Johnson

 The Second Mountain - David Brooks
 [[Lecture notes - ]]
 100 Days to Brave - Annie F. Downs